Priscilla Zorrilla, author and holistic coach, headshot for In The Search Bar

 How I work

-In The Search Bar helps you see the patterns of self-abandonment through grounded observation and lived experience.
-You're not here to be told what to do.
+In The Search Bar helps you see the patterns of suppression through grounded observation and lived experience.
+I trust you are not here to be told what to do.
 You're here to recognize yourself—your patterns, your armor, your capacity for change—so you can choose differently.

 The rest unfolds from there.